Jenspi/Java_I/HW2/README.txt

 To run this program, run the command "javac GuessingGame.java" in your terminal to compile the file.
 Then, in the same terminal, run the command "java GuessingGame" to run the program.

+RUN: ADDITIONALLY, SIMPLY RUN THE .COMMAND FILE ON MACOSX.

 ⋆ ˚｡⋆୨୧˚　˚୨୧⋆｡˚ ⋆⋆ ˚｡⋆୨୧˚　˚୨୧⋆｡˚ ⋆⋆ ˚｡⋆୨୧˚　˚୨୧⋆｡˚ ⋆⋆ ˚｡⋆୨୧˚　˚୨୧⋆｡˚ ⋆⋆ ˚｡⋆୨୧˚　˚୨୧⋆｡˚ ⋆

 Comment(s):